Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 - I don't have to overwrite the return pointer, what if I just overwrite the two values on the stack before the return.
 One gets loaded into `rbx`(this is the pointer for our user read buffer), and the other gets loaded into `rbp`.
 Neither is helpful without knowing a usable address.

 - Can I return to the one constant 'known' address, the `vsyscall` memory?
-I got wierd crashes when returning to `0xffffffffff600000`.
+I got wierd crashes when returning to `0xffffffffff600000` or `0xffffffffff600009`.
 So I didn't persue this further *sigh... hindsight is 20/20*

 - Is one of the users passwords designed to pass something to `strdup()` that is somehow needed?